Showing Love and Improving Mental Health

 Faith and faithfulness

 On the same token, you must be honest and faithful to your partner.
 This doesn’t just mean that you don’t go out and cheat.
 It also means that you tell them the truth and keep no secrets.
-You should seek to communicate when things seem to be going wrong and not entertain the idea of spending time with others in the same way that you would your partner.
+You should seek to communicate when things seem to be going wrong and not entertain the idea of spending time with others in the same way that you would with your partner.

 Practicing self-care first and foremost